 Nathan Qld 4111

-To ensure test validity and reliability in the marking of student responses for the 2017 NAPLAN writing tests, it is necessary for you to:
+To ensure test validity and reliability in the marking of student responses for the 2018 NAPLAN writing tests, you will need to:

 |Days plus Saturdays marker (DSAT)|